NSLS-II-BMM/BeamlineManual/docs/before.rst

    :class: note

-   First time visitors to BNL should now check in at the new Science and User Support Center (SUSC) building, building 101.
+   First time visitors to BNL should now check in at the new Science and User Support Center (SUSC), building 101.
 Take a right at the roundabout before reaching the main gate.
 The visitor and badging offices which used to be in Building 400 are now located at SUSC.